 In addition to serving as the primary media contact for the UNH men's hockey team for seven seasons, Souris was the lead contact for the school's women's volleyball team for 10 years.
 Souris also served as primary media coordinator for the NCAA men's hockey Northeast Regionals in Manchester, NH, in 2004 and 2007.
 He has also worked the last 11 Frozen Fours, dating back to 1999-2000.

-Souris was a member of the New England Patriots gameday media relations staff from 2008 to 2011, working as a member of the statcrew.
-He also does freelance television work as a associate producer- graphics coordinator, scorebug operator and statistician.
-Souris is currently in his third season serving as the video replay technician for the Boston Bruins.
+Souris is was a member of the New England Patriots gameday media relations staff from 2008 to 2011, working as a member of the statcrew.
+He also does freelance television work as a associate producer-graphics coordinator, scorebug operator and statistician.
+Souris is currently in his fourth season serving as the video replay technician for the Boston Bruins.

 Souris, a 1995 graduate of Beverly High School, resides in Beverly, Mass.

 Mike Brown - 2013-2014 Intern

 "Mike has a number of great experiences on his resume for a recent college graduate," said Bertagna.
 "We are thrilled to have him as part of the league staff for our 30th anniversary season."